 |Meats and Beans|| Lean cuts of fresh or frozen beef, veal, lamb, or pork (look for the word loin)Fresh or frozen poultry without the skinFresh or frozen fish and some shellfishEgg whites and egg substitutes (Limit whole eggs to 3 per week)TofuNuts or seeds (unsalted, dry-roasted), low-sodium peanut butterDried peas, beans, and lentils|| Any smoked, cured, salted, or canned meat, fish, or poultry, including bacon, chipped beef, cold cuts, hot dogs, sausages, sardines, and anchoviesPoultry skinsBreaded and/or fried fish or meatsCanned peas, beans, and lentilsSalted nuts|

-|Fats and Oils|| Olive oil and canola oilLow-sodium, low-fat salad dressings and mayonnaise|| Butter, margarine, coconut and palm oils, bacon fat|
+|Fats and Oils|| Monounsaturated and polyunsaturated fats found in olive oil and canola oilLow-sodium, low-fat salad dressings and mayonnaise|| Saturated an trans fats common in some butter, margarine, coconut and palm oils, bacon fat|

 |Snacks, Sweets, and Condiments|| Low-sodium or unsalted versions of broths, soups, soy sauce, and condimentsPepper, herbs, and spices; vinegar, lemon, or lime juiceLow-fat frozen desserts (yogurt, sherbet, fruit bars)Sugar, cocoa powder, honey, syrup, jam, and preservesLow-fat, trans-fat free cookies, cakes, and piesGraham and animal crackers, fig bars, ginger snaps|| High-fat dessertsBroth, soups, gravies, and sauces, made from instant mixes or other high-sodium